MicaelOps/better_vpn/README.md

 Logs (rants, vents and afterthoughts):

+13/12/2025
+- Started grinding Leetcode (again) so I can start applying for jobs.
+Therefore, I will not have alot of time for cooler things like this.
+- Kinda hard juggling between my full-time useless admin job, programming my FUN projects, my other hobbies (piano,novels,gaming, etc), grinding leetcode
+- Holy mother god, this final redirection part from the client side is bugging me out.
+I have seen the example from the docs but even then...
+- I will give it a try again tomorrow...

 08/12/2025
 - Even though I have been abusing WFP, Im starting to wonder how difficult would it be to use NDIS.
 Some cool stuff could have been done there.
 - I would like to find out why other VPNs use a virtual network interface (TAP adapter).
 Ethernet?
 Control?
 Overhead issues?
 Efficiency?
 Visbility?
 WFP/NDIS seem to provide enough.